 Training upper back, has its fair share neglected issues.
-Whether you’re standing on the stage or in front of the mirror; a wide back gets noticed.
+Whether you’re standing on the stage, in front of the mirror or in public; a wide back gets noticed.

-Hands down this is the biggest of the upper body muscle groups, if it’s fully developed.
+Hands down this is the biggest of the upper body muscle groups, if it’s fully developed?
 Sadly… it is generally one of the most neglected!
 Reasons can range from physical, psychological including a lack of understanding as how to train this unique muscle group.

 This article will take you on an adventure of discovering your upper back.
-How to prioritize, develop and shape it, while looking at different training angles, strengths and weaknesses of back training, including how to mentally connect and feel isolation and multi-joint exercises for the upper back.
+How to prioritize, develop and shape it, while looking at different training angles, strengths and weaknesses of back training, including how to mentally connect and feel isolation and multi-joint exercises.

 So what does a wide well-developed upper back add to your physic?… It epitomizes raw upper-body Size and Strength in all Men!